hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 	--format may be plain (default) or json

-	--threshold defines how many seconds “stuck” is (default: 300)
+	--threshold defines how many seconds "stuck" is (default: 300)

 Inactive Placement groups cannot process reads or writes because they are waiting for an OSD with the most up-to-date data to come back.